DiltheyLab/HLA-LA/README.md

 (This will then use/include the files in `$BOOST_PATH/include`, `$BOOST_PATH/lib`, `$BAMTOOLS_PATH/include`, `$BAMTOOLS_PATH/lib` and `$BAMTOOLS_PATH/src` - if your local installations have a different structure, edit the makefile directly.)

+If you receive error messages, see the next section ("Debugging issues with bamtools and boost").

 Test that an executable has been created by executing

 `../bin/HLA-LA --action testBinary`